MrCrazys/CMI/Resources/FAQ/cmi-library.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backing up and testing?

-Yep, I strongly recommend to always back up you whole server before making changes, such as plugin updates.
-Test the upgrade with CMI Lib first.
-If it fails you can at least roll back to your back up like nothing happened.
+Yes, I strongly recommend to always back up your whole server before making changes, such as plugin updates.
+Test the upgrade with CMILib first.
+If it fails you can at least roll back to your backup like nothing happened.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Mismatching versions!

-OMG, I had CMI with Lib 1.0.0.2
+I had CMI with CMILib 1.0.0.2, then TryMe with CMILib 1.0.1.0, and now Residence with CMILib 1.0.2.3.
-Then TryMe with Lib 1.0.1.0
-And now Residence with Lib 1.0.2.3

 Don't panic, the latest version can be used by all the plugins.
 Once you're ready for that final restart, before you start it up, keep the latest, and delete older versions.

-From CMI Library version 1.0.2.4 onwards it should automatically clean-up older lib jars.
+From CMILib version 1.0.2.4 onwards it should automatically clean up older CMILib jars.
 If it does not, you can stop the server, manually remove the older jars and start the server again.
 So just make sure your CMILib is always the latest version.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> I keep deleting this CMILib jar and it keeps coming back!

-Yes, Zrips plugins require the latest CMILib to properly work, you need it, don't delete it.
+Yes, Zrips plugins require the latest CMILib to properly work.
+It is required, don't delete it.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Auto-update Information

-The CMILib can be automatically upgraded, but not every operating system, hosting solution, etc. is the same.
+CMILib can be automatically upgraded, but not every operating system, hosting solution, etc. is the same.
 So it's possible it won't be flawless for you.
-If something's not working as expected, do not forget to report it as an issue on the github repository of zrips.
+If something's not working as expected, don't forget to report it as an issue on the GitHub repository of Zrips.

 In the `~/plugins/CMILib/` directory you can enable/disable the auto-updater feature within the `config.yml` file.

 - Make sure you remove older jars, only use the latest.